Snort 3

 Pros

-Some of the pros of using Snort 3 include:
+Here are some of the advantages of using Snort 3:

-• Support for multiple network protocols and architectures
+• Support for multiple protocols and integration with other security tools

 Cons

-Some of the cons of using Snort 3 include:
+Here are some of the limitations of using Snort 3:

 FAQ